Gillespie Forensics & Investigations (GFI)

 Mark Gillespie has over 36-years of investigative and forensic science experience with a master's degree in forensic science from George Washington University.
 A former special agent for the Air Force Office of Special Investigations (AFOSI), Gillespie has commanded many investigative units in the U.S. and overseas.
 After retirement from the Air Force, Gillespie became the Director of Forensic Science for the Austin (Texas) Police Department where he managed the department’s crime laboratory and forensic science services.

-Gillespie is former president of the Texas Association of Licensed Investigators (TALI).
+Gillespie is the former president of the Texas Association of Licensed Investigators (TALI).
 Mark is co-founder and Chairman of the National Association for Missing and Exploited Children (NAMEC).
-Mark is licensed in Texas, Alabama, Louisiana and Tennessee.
+Mark is licensed in Texas, Alabama, Louisiana, and Tennessee.
 Mark is a member of many state and national PI Associations.